|The St. Anthony Civic Orchestra, conducted by Carol Jensen, performed July 3, 2008, at Salo Park in St. Anthony, Minnesota.|

 One highlight of the orchestra's early years was the set of concerts and clinics in 1979 and 1980 with Rhadames Angelucci, oboe, and Julia Diner, violin, funded by a grant from the Metropolitan Council of the Twin Cities.

-For more information about the St. Anthony Civic Orchestra, send E-mail to Carol Jensen at firstname.lastname@example.org.
+For more information about the St. Anthony Civic Orchestra, visit the orchestra on Facebook or send E-mail to Carol Jensen at email@example.com.